-No glacial or ice-rafted deposits were found at any of the Leg 189 sites, even sediments from the Oligocene, when the Tasmanian region was still close to Antarctica, suggesting the absence of significant ice cover in nearby East Antarctica.
+No glacial or ice-rafted deposits were found at any site, even in Oligocene sediments when the Tasmanian region was still close to Antarctica, indicating the absence of significant ice cover in nearby East Antarctica.
 Smectite or kaolinite dominates in most Eocene sediments of the entire Tasmanian region, indicating that warm climates prevailed on emerged adjacent areas of the Tasmanian land bridge and Antarctic margin.
-An increasing trend toward illite and random mixed-layered clays in the lower Oligocene of Site 1170 on the western STR suggests the development of physical weathering on the adjacent emerged areas, like that in other sectors of East Antarctica (Ehrmann, 1991; Robert and Kennett, 1997).
+An increasing trend of illite and random mixedlayered clays in the lower Oligocene of Site 1170 on the western STR suggests the development of physical weathering on the adjacent emerged areas, like that in other sectors of East Antarctica (Ehrmann, 1991; Robert and Kennett, 1997).
 This trend immediately follows the strike-slip activity on the western STR during the transition to the more ventilated biogenic sequence.

-The continued presence of common to abundant kaolinite on the western Tasmania margin and the ETP from the lower Eocene to the Pliocene indicates the persistence of relatively warm climates with significant precipitation in the adjacent Australian coastal areas.
-Episodes of increased kaolinite content on the western Tasmania margin in the lower Oligocene and in the upper to middle Miocene correlate with intervals of interpreted intensified precipitation at midlatitudes.
+The continued presence of common to abundant kaolinite on the western Tasmanian margin and the ETP from the lower Eocene to the Pliocene indicates the persistence of relatively warm climates with significant precipitation in the adjacent coastal areas of Australia.
+Episodes of increased kaolinite content on the western Tasmanian margin in the lower Oligocene and in the upper to middle Miocene correlate with intervals of intensified precipitation at midlatitudes.
 The early to middle Miocene interval immediately preceded the expansion of Antarctic ice at 14-15 Ma (Kennett, 1977).
 Kaolinite on the ETP increased continuously from the middle Eocene to the Pliocene as Australia moved north to warmer latitudes.
-Beginning in the Pliocene, an increase in the sediment clay fraction is associated with a mineralogical change to increased illite and kaolinite, a composition very similar to that of the Lord Howe Rise in the Tasman Sea.
+Beginning in the Pliocene, an increase in the sediment clay fraction is associated with a mineralogical change to increased illite and kaolinite, a composition very similar to that in different latitudes of the Lord Howe Rise in the Tasman Sea.
 This pattern suggests the development of a dust supply from arid central Australia, most probably by tropospheric winds associated with cold fronts (Pye, 1987).

 There are pervasive alternations of lighter and darker intervals from the Eocene to the Pleistocene in the entire Tasmanian region.
-Preliminary spectral analyses have been conducted on lightness and magnetic susceptibility data from the west Tasmania margin during a chronologically well-constrained Pliocene-Pleistocene interval.
+Preliminary spectral analyses have been conducted on lightness and magnetic susceptibility data from the west Tasmanian margin during a chronologically well-constrained Pliocene-Pleistocene interval.
 Three important cycles of ~200, 100, and 40 k.y. may indicate some orbital control on regional sedimentation.
-High Eocene sedimentation rates on the STR suggest that some variation of the sedimentation at higher frequencies (104-105 yr) might be expected.
+High sedimentation rates of the STR during the Eocene suggest that some variation of the sedimentation at higher frequencies (104-105 yr) might be expected.